-WHEREAS, the salaries and benefits offered by the City to its employees are designed to aid in the City's recruitment and retention efforts; and
+WHEREAS, the compensation and benefits offered by the City to its employees are designed to aid in the City's employee recruitment and retention efforts; and

-WHEREAS, Section 36506 of the California Government Code requires that the City Council of the City fix compensation of all appointive officers and employees by resolution or ordinance; and
+WHEREAS, Section 36506 of the California Government Code requires that the City Council of the City fix the compensation of all appointive officers and employees by resolution or ordinance; and

-WHEREAS, the current Memorandum of Understanding ("MOU") between the City and the Murrieta Supervisors' Association (MSA), adopted by City Council Resolution No. 19-4163 covering the period July 1, 2019 through June 30, 2022 ("MSA MOU 2019-22") expired June 30, 2022; and
+WHEREAS, the most recent Memorandum of Understanding ("MOU") between the City and the Murrieta Supervisors' Association ("MSA"), adopted by City Council Resolution No. 23-4706 covering the period July 1, 2022 through June 30, 2024 ("MSA MOU 2022-24") expired June 30, 2024; and

-WHEREAS, the City and MSA met and conferred in good faith and reached a Tentative Agreement on a fair and equitable package of total compensation for a successor MSA MOU for the period July 1, 2022 through June 30, 2024, pursuant to the Meyers-Milias-Brown Act ("MMBA") (Government Code sections 3500-3511) and the City's Employer-Employee Relations Resolution No. 93-214; and
+WHEREAS, the City and MSA met and conferred in good faith and reached a Tentative Agreement on a fair and equitable package of total compensation for a successor MSA MOU for the period July 1, 2024 through June 30, 2027 ("Tentative Agreement"), pursuant to the Meyers-Milias-Brown Act ("MMBA") (Government Code sections 3500-3511) and the City's Employer-Employee Relations Resolution No. 93-214; and

-WHEREAS, the members of the MSA voted to ratify the Tentative Agreement, and the labor representatives of the City and the MSA executed the Tentative Agreement for a successor MSA MOU; and
+WHEREAS, the members of the MSA voted to ratify the Tentative Agreement, and the labor representatives of the City and the MSA executed the Tentative Agreement for a successor MSA MOU 2024-27; and

-WHEREAS, the City Council approved the Tentative Agreement for a successor MOU between the City and the MSA on July 11, 2022 through adopting Resolution No. 22-4596; and
+WHEREAS, the City Council approved the Tentative Agreement for a successor MSA MOU 2024-27 between the City and the MSA on September 3, 2024, through adopting Resolution No. 24-4784, which provided for changes to employee compensation and benefits pending drafting, approval, and adoption of a successor MSA MOU; and

-WHEREAS, the City and MSA met and conferred in good faith pursuant to the Tentative Agreement and Resolution No. 22-4596 on drafting the successor MSA MOU for the period July 1, 2022 through June 30, 2024, pursuant to the MMBA and the City's Employer-Employee Relations Resolution No. 93-214; and
+WHEREAS, the City and MSA met and conferred in good faith pursuant to the terms of the Tentative Agreement and Resolution No. 24-4784 regarding drafting the successor MSA MOU for the period July 1, 2024, through June 30, 2027, pursuant to MMBA Section 3505.1 and the City's Employer-Employee Relations Resolution No. 93-214; and

-WHEREAS, the City and MSA have prepared and executed the successor MSA MOU for the period July 1, 2022 through June 30, 2024, subject to City Council approval, adoption and implementation.
+WHEREAS, the City and MSA have prepared and executed the successor MSA MOU for the period July 1, 2024, through June 30, 2027, subject to City Council approval, adoption, and implementation.